-Called “La Grassa” (the fat one), Bologna is known for its fantastically rich cuisine.
-Many of the sauces used to accompany the different pastas are cream based.
-Spaghetti Bolognese comes from Bologna and other unique products form Emilia Romagna include Balsamic Vinegars from Modena, cured and air dried Parma Ham (Prosciutto) from Parma (traditionally served with figs), Parmesan cheese (Parmigiano Reggiano, also from the town of Parma) and a slew of Salami varieties.
-Lambrusco wine also comes form the area, and while only the cheap Lambrusco was exported for years, in Italy you can find some delicious examples of the dry red Lambrusco, which cuts into the rich cream sauces from the area, perfectly.
-Rome’s most famous dish would probably be the Spaghetti alla Carbonara, which pairs perfectly with the light, unpretentious Frascati white wines made outside Rome.
-Carciofi alla Romana (Artichokes prepared with mint and parsley) and “Coda alla Vaccinara” (an Oxtail soup made with wine, celery, onions, etc, very wintery) and the Bucatini all’ Amatriciana (Bucatini pasta prepared with bacon and tomatoes), are all classic Roman dishes.
+Called “La Grassa” (the fat one), Bologna is known for its vibrant cuisine.
+Many of the sauces used to accompany the different kinds of pasta are cream-based.
+Spaghetti Bolognese comes from Bologna, and other unique products from Emilia Romagna include Balsamic Vinegar from Modena, cured and air-dried Parma Ham (Prosciutto) from Parma (traditionally served with figs), Parmesan cheese (Parmigiano Reggiano, also from the town of Parma), and a slew of Salami varieties.
+Lambrusco wine also comes from the area.
+While only the cheap Lambrusco was exported for years, in Italy, you can find some delicious examples of the dry red Lambrusco, which cuts into the creamy cream sauces from the area perfectly.
+Rome’s most famous dish would probably be the Spaghetti Alla Carbonara, which perfectly pairs the light, unpretentious Frascati white wines made outside Rome.
+Carciofi Alla Romana (Artichokes prepared with mint and parsley) and “Coda Alla Vaccinara” (an Oxtail soup made with wine, celery, onions, etc., very wintery) and the Bucatini all’ Amatriciana (Bucatini pasta prepared with bacon and tomatoes), are all classic Roman dishes.

 Liguria – Cinque Terre and Genova